rin67630/Soft-Power-MPPT/Hardware/ReadMe.md

-This folder will contain the schematics of various hardware builds:
+This folder will contain the schematics of hardware builds:
 - Micro-power version with extremely low quiescent current that can handle panels up to 20W
-- Mini-power version with  low quiescent current that can handle panels up to 100W
-- Mid-power version with low quiescent current that can handle panels up to 300W
+- Mid-power version with low quiescent current that can handle panels up to 300W, upon adding a power buck converter to the micropower version.
 - High-power versions will never be build, buy commercial stuff.